Graduate Admission Applications

 Probationary admission to the Graduate School is permitted if the student has a grade point average between 2.2 and 2.49 on the last 60 hours of study.
 The student must achieve a 3.00 grade point average in his or her first nine semester hours of graduate study.
 If the student does not meet this condition, she or he will not be permitted to continue in graduate study.

-Students must submit official transcripts from each institution they have attended.
+Students must submit official Bachelor’s degree transcripts containing at least 60 credit hours of course work and final grades.
+Any additional transcripts from college credit accumulated after the bachelor’s degree, MUST be submitted if you will be using these credits for transfer credit or for last 60 GPA.
 Students seeking a masters degree, graduate certificate or a PhD are required to submit official transcripts to the Graduate Office.
 Transcripts are considered official when they arrive in the Graduate Office in a sealed envelope from the issuing institution or are received through a secure electronic transcript service.
 If you have completed course work at Emporia State University, you do not need to request an official transcript from ESU (we cannot process a refund if you do request a transcript from the Records Office).
 Please have your official transcripts mailed to: Emporia State University, Campus Box 4003, 1 Kellogg Circle, Emporia KS 66801.
 If you are using an overnight service (FedEx, UPS, etc.), please address your transcript to Emporia State University, Graduate School, 313 Plumb Hall, 1 Kellogg Circle, Emporia, KS, 66801.
 Secure electronic transcripts are accepted if sent to firstname.lastname@example.org directly from the issuing institution

 Graduate Reference Forms